-The Arab Horse Society covering certificate and foal naming form (yellow colour) is due back to Agriculture House this year together with the payment for your foal registration as soon as possible after birth, please, so that we can send you the DNA Kit, AHS Microchip, and Foal Identification Form.
+The Arab Horse Society covering certificate and foal naming form (pink colour for 2021) is due back to Agriculture House this year together with the payment for your foal registration as soon as possible after birth, please, so that we can send you the DNA Kit, AHS Microchip, and Foal Identification Form.
 Please note the DNA Kit, Microchip and ID form will not be sent before payment is received.
+Please ensure that the vet is called to complete markings, etc. is completed as soon as possible as the laboratory is taking 8/10 weeks to complete the Parentage verifications.

 We will advise you when the new online registration is available.